-Dallas, TX-June 13, 2019-The Dallas Museum of Art (DMA) (Dallas, TX) and the High Museum of Art (High) (Atlanta, GA) today announced the co-organization of Speechless, an exhibition that merges research, aesthetics, and innovative new design to explore the vast spectrum of sensory experiences and new approaches to accessibility and modes of communication in the museum setting.
-Speechless will debut new work by six leading and emerging international designers and design teams-Ini Archibong, Matt Checkowski, Misha Kahn, Steven and William Ladd, Laurie Haycock Makela, and Yuri Suzuki-whose projects were informed by conversations with specialists from prominent academic and medical institutions.
+Dallas, TX-September 17, 2019-The Dallas Museum of Art (DMA) (Dallas, TX) and the High Museum of Art (High) (Atlanta, GA) today announced the co-organization of speechless: different by design, an exhibition that merges research, aesthetics, and innovative new design to explore the vast spectrum of sensory experiences and new approaches to accessibility and modes of communication in the museum setting. speechless: different by design will debut new work by six leading and emerging international designers and design teams-Ini Archibong, Matt Checkowski, Misha Kahn, Steven and William Ladd, Laurie Haycock Makela, and Yuri Suzuki-whose projects were informed by conversations with specialists from prominent academic and medical institutions.
 Their site-specific installations and new commissions will create participatory environments and distinct situations in which senses merge or are substituted for one another.

-Curated by Sarah Schleuning, The Margot B. Perot Senior Curator of Decorative Arts and Design and Interim Chief Curator at the DMA, Speechless will open at the DMA on November 10, 2019, and remain on view through February 23, 2020.
+Curated by Sarah Schleuning, The Margot B. Perot Senior Curator of Decorative Arts and Design and Interim Chief Curator at the DMA, speechless: different by design will open at the DMA on November 10, 2019, and remain on view through March 22, 2020.
 The exhibition is presented in Dallas by Texas Instruments.
 The High will present the exhibition in Atlanta from April 25 through September 6, 2020.

-"This exhibition is about blurring the boundaries between senses, media, disciplines, and environments to encourage visitors to interact and communicate through design," said Schleuning.
-"Speechless is about what makes us as individuals unique-the challenges we experience through ourselves and others-ultimately defining the interconnections among all of us.
+"This exhibition is about blurring the boundaries between senses, media, disciplines, and environments to encourage visitors to interact and communicate through design," said Schleuning. "speechless: different by design is about what makes us as individuals unique-the challenges we experience through ourselves and others-ultimately defining the interconnections among all of us.
 Our perceptions, experiences, and differences should unite us instead of divide us, heightening our understandings and creating a greater sense of empathy in ourselves and our community."

 "The DMA is committed to offering our audiences opportunities for discovery and for learning about different perspectives and cultures through our exhibitions and collections, and the intersections between them," said Agustín Arteaga, the DMA's Eugene McDermott Director.
 "In line with this approach, Sarah's work on this groundbreaking project-involving years of cross-disciplinary study and collaboration with designers, scholars, and scientists at the forefront of innovation in art and accessibility-is truly pioneering within our field and creates an incredible opportunity to provide a truly distinct museum experience to our audiences.
-We are pleased to partner with the High in presenting Speechless, an exhibition that creates meaningful experiences for visitors of all backgrounds and abilities, and also contributes important scholarship and insight about how museums can innovate with everything from installation to the visitor experience."
+We are pleased to partner with the High in presenting speechless: different by design, an exhibition that creates meaningful experiences for visitors of all backgrounds and abilities, and also contributes important scholarship and insight about how museums can innovate with everything from installation to the visitor experience."